04esteban04/easy_note/README.md

 # To Do

+- Add app description to readme
-- Add content to main page
+- Add app tutorial in ``Learn more`` button in main page
+- Create functionality to add reminders
+- Create functionality to add tasks
 - Redesign grid in home page
-- Add more description to readme